Microphones don’t just pick up sound; they can also make or break your vocal recordings, depending on whether they fit your singing style or not.

 Examples: Punk/Extreme Metal Vocals (screamed and yelled), Classic Rock/Metal singers, Opera singers and singers that frequent the higher vocal range with a lot of power

-While not as common as the previous two singing styles, these powerful and loud styles require microphones with high dynamic range and SPL handling on top of having a frequency range that prevents them from sounding too harsh in the mix.
-If your choosing between Dynamic vs Condenser Mic for vocals, here are some tips: For screamed vocals, Dynamic Mics are often the best choice while soaring belted singers may want a condenser that doesn't push the harsh 2kHz peak of these vocals too much.
+If your vocal style is loud and powerful, like opera or metal, choosing the best mic for singing with a high sound pressure level (SPL) is essential.
+If you’re choosing between Dynamic vs Condenser Mic for vocals, here are some tips: For screamed vocals, Dynamic Mics are often the best choice while soaring belted singers may want a condenser that doesn’t push the harsh 2kHz peak of these vocals too much.

 Budget: Shure SM58, Shure SM57 (With A81WS windscreen) / AKG P120

-It's no secret in the metal recording community that many aggressive vocals are recorded with dynamic mics.
-The classic Shure SM58 and its sibling the SM57 are longtime studio staples for recording these kinds of vocals.
-There are even "hacks" for the SM57 to sound closer to a Shure SM7b by adding the Shure A81WS foam.
+It’s no secret in the metal recording community that many aggressive vocals are recorded with dynamic mics.
+The Shure SM58 and Shure SM57 are legendary dynamic mics that are often seen as the best microphones for loud vocals.
+There are even “hacks” for the SM57 to sound closer to a Shure SM7b by adding the Shure A81WS foam.
 I have this combination and it does sound closer to the SM7b albeit with slightly less high frequency finesse.

 High End: Electro Voice RE20 / Neumann TLM 103